Sequoia Capital

 Series B in 2010

-2345.com is an internet software platform that enhances users' online navigation by enabling them to find websites quickly without the need to remember complicated web addresses.
+2345.com is an internet software company that enhances the online experience by helping users locate websites quickly and easily, eliminating the need to remember complicated web addresses.
 Launched in September 2005, it has grown to become the second largest web directory in China.
-The platform offers various services, including access to search engines, practical inquiries, weather forecasts, group buying navigation, films and TV shows, city navigation, email login, and internet bookmarks, thereby catering to a wide range of user needs.
+In addition to website navigation, 2345.com offers various services such as access to search engines, practical inquiries, weather forecasts, group buying navigation, films and TV shows, city navigation, email login, and internet bookmarks.
+Its diverse functionalities cater to a wide range of user needs, making it a valuable resource for internet users in China.

 SearchMe